circuit/xlator-bot/README.md

     node index.js
 ```

-If you do not have wget installed, you can also use curl to download circuit.tgz
+If you do not have wget installed you can use curl to download circuit.tgz
 ```bash
 curl "https://circuitsandbox.net/circuit.tgz" -o "circuit.tgz"
 ```